Published by Christina Riley. Last Updated on April 11, 2025.

 The Ocracoke Preservation Society Museum (49 Water Plant Rd) is housed in a restored 1900s house and holds tons of unique local stories.

-There are both permanent and rotating exhibits that give visitors a glimpse into life on Ocracoke through time.
-Some of them focus on Blackbeard, but there is so much more to see inside beyond the infamous pirate.
+Both permanent and rotating exhibits give visitors a glimpse into life on Ocracoke through time.
+Some focus on Blackbeard, but there is so much more to see inside beyond the infamous pirate.

 We loved the exhibits on waterfowl carvings and the contributions of female islanders throughout the years.

-If you are looking for deep research, the museum houses a vast book and photo collection.
-Make sure to stop in the gift shop for history books and Ocracoke memorabilia that can be hard to find elsewhere!
+The museum houses a vast book and photo collection if you are looking for deep research.
+Stop in the gift shop for history books and Ocracoke memorabilia that can be hard to find elsewhere!ย

 Read More: Amazing Museums in North Carolina